Many people consider French to be one of the most beautiful languages in the world. But what are some of the most beautiful French words?

 It turns out that while the French have a lot of opinions about many different topics, favorite words doesn’t seem to be among the most popular.
 Of course, this is all a matter of opinion anyway.

-So, here’s our list of twenty-five beautiful French words, in alphabetical order.
+So, here’s our list of 25 beautiful French words with pronunciation.

 - crepuscule – twilight.
 For fans of the book and movie series, the title is just “Twilight” in French, not Crepuscule.

-- croquette – croquette (a small ball of fried dough stuffed with something (meat, cheese, etc.)/kibble
+- croquette – croquette.
+A small ball of fried dough stuffed with something (meat, cheese, etc.

 - flâner – to stroll.